PEAK-UPV/HLSinf/models/README.md

 In this folder you will find the parser for ONNX models.
 This parser will read ONNX input files and will generate an HLSinf model ready to be run by HLSinf.
 The parser is able also to run the model on a system with HLSinf (even with no HLSinf support).
+A complete model can be run also on CPU.

 The parser can be compiled with support to either convert models and run models or to only convert models.
 To compile for the support of only model conversion you can use the script: